segmentio/segment-docs/src/connections/storage/catalog/db2/index.md

 {% include content/warehouse-ip.html %}

-Use [IBM Db2](https://www.ibm.com/analytics/us/en/db2/){:target="_blank"} with Segment to get all of your event and Cloud Source data in a {% glossary warehouses, display: warehouse %} built by IBM.
+Use [IBM Db2](https://www.ibm.com/analytics/us/en/db2/){:target="_blank"} with Segment to get all of your event and Cloud Source data in a warehouse built by IBM.
 This guide will walk through what you need to know to get up and running with Db2 Warehouse and Segment.